-We couldn’t do any of our work without you, and our new Donate section makes it easier for you to play a major role in changing the legal landscape for every member of the LGBT community.
+We couldn’t do any of our work without you, and our new Donate section makes it easier for you to play a major role in changing the legal landscape for every member of the LGBTQ community.

 We’ve spent countless hours developing and fine-tuning this website, thinking of you and your needs with every detail.
 And we’re excited to finally be able to share it with you.

-We want you to think of it as your website, your destination for LGBT legal information.
+We want you to think of it as your website, your destination for LGBTQ legal information.
 We hope you visit the site often, and we hope you share our work with all your friends.